learn-co-students/swift-MovieNight-lab-swift-intro-000/README.md

 You made it to the final project!

 This iOS app is titled Movie Search.
 When a user opens the app, they're presented with a screen that will allow them to search for a movie.
-The search will display the poster images of those films on a screen where the user can then scroll through the search results.
+The search result will display the poster images of those films on a screen where the user can then scroll through the search results.
 When a poster image is tapped, it will bring up a detailed view which displays information about the film.

-What you will be responsible for making (please don't begin coding, this is just a brief overview of what you will be doing--these aren't instructions):

-* `Movie.swift` - This file will define a `Movie` class.
-This object is pretty self-explanatory, it will represent a film.
-A film has a title, rating, year of release, etc.
-* `MovieView.swift` - This file will define a `MovieView` class which is subclassed from `UIView`.
-This view object will be added to our table view cell.
-It's sole responsibility is to display the Movie Poster images within the table view cell.
-* `BasicMovieView.swift` - This file will define a `BasicMovieView` class which is subclassed from `UIView`.
-This object is responsible for the various animations that occur when a movie poster is downloading from the internet.
-When that download is complete, this view is responsible for then displaying it on screen.
-The `MovieView` object will have two instanceProperties, both of which are instances of `BasicMovieView`.
-* `MovieTableViewCell.swift` - This file will define a `MovieTableViewCell` class which is subclassed from `UITableViewCell`.
-It will have a `MovieView` instance property.
-* `MovieTableViewController.swift`, `SearchViewController.swift`, `MovieDetailViewController.swift` - These are the three controllers in our application.
-You will be implementing various functions between all of them which will get this app up and running.

 ---